hormonal Imbalance

 An imbalance of estrogen and testosterone can cause hair loss in women.

-If your hair is starting to thin, it could be due to the menopause, or to an overactive thyroid.
+If your hair is starting to thin, it could be due to menopause or to an overactive thyroid.

 On the other hand, PCOS can cause hair to grow in places that it shouldn’t.
 Many women with PCOS deal with facial hair.
 This is because the condition causes the body to produce too many androgens.